Grzybek Reviews

 Magnet: Yes

 It’s a Wizard C2 Pro, but with a slightly dimmer main white LED and a secondary red LED.
+Definitely one of the brightest red-light headlamps on the list, although it somewhat lacks in max white light brightness.
+Still highly recommended, though.

 Youtube Review | Red light vs bugs